PX4/PX4-Devguide/en/tutorials/linux_sbus.md

 ## Required components

-1x  NPN transistor
+1x  NPN transistor  (I recommend NPN S9014 TO92)
 1x  10K resistor
 1x  1K  resistor

-`Any type of transistor can be used for this purpose. `
+`Because of the load current is small ,any type of transistor can be used for this purpose. `

 ## Optional components
-1x USB to TTL Serial Cable/Converter
+1x USB to TTL Serial Cable/Converter (I recommend PL2302 usb to tty serial converter)

 `You can also use onboard serial port to instead`